sdecoret - stock.adobe.com

 For IBM, however, privacy is not about compliance, but about good business, which means putting principles into place to protect client data and ensure the responsible and transparent use of artificial intelligence.

-“We believe technology companies need to act to restore society’s trust in technology,” she said.
+“We believe technology companies need to act to restore society’s trust in technology,” she says.
 “We also see the GDPR as providing an opportunity for organisational transformation and differentiation.”

-“You can’t just limit yourself to complying with specific requirements,” she said.
+“You can’t just limit yourself to complying with specific requirements,” she says.
 “You really need to re-examine why you need the data and reorganise all your processes.”

-This approach ensures that organisations are collecting only the data they need, which is not only more efficient from the organisation’s point of view, but also helps to build trust, said Cabella.
+This approach ensures that organisations are collecting only the data they need, which is not only more efficient from the organisation’s point of view, but also helps to build trust, says Cabella.